We earn a commission for products purchased through some links in this article.

 Mrs Hinch, also known as Sophie Hinchcliffe, has become an online sensation after sharing her cleaning hacks on Instagram.

-But who is Mrs Hinch and what are her best cleaning tips?
+But who is Mrs Hinch and what are the best Mrs Hinch cleaning tips?

 We’ve been keeping a close eye on Sophie’s Instagram updates, and here’s what we know…

 Sophie Hinchcliffe is a self-proclaimed ‘cleaning mad’ woman from Essex, whose passion for cleaning has gained her an army of fans.